 The value of a slot is changed using the put- message.
-By default, CLIPS creates a put-handler for each slot of a class to handle put- messages.
 Notice the dash, "-", at the end of "put-".
 The dash is an essential part of the message syntax since it separates the "put" from the slot name.
 Only one "put-" is allowed in a (send).
 Thus, to change multiple slots or the same slot of many instances, you must send multiple messages.
 Instead of doing this manually, it's possible to write a function to do multiple sends, or use the modify-instance function.